LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 The Seers of the Throne each choose a sigil or word that they must display to use it as a Tool.

 The Free Council are an oddity among all the other Orders.\
-While every Libertine may use complex mechanisms and systems as Order Tools, the Techné Merit allows a Libertine to focus on a personal style of magic based on Sleeper culture, using it as an additional Tool in her magic.
+While every Libertine may use complex mechanisms and systems as Order Tools, the Techné Merit allows a Libertine to focus on a personal style of magic based on [[Sleepers|Sleeper]] culture, using it as an additional Tool in her magic.

 #### Sympathy

 Rather than defining the “what” of a spell, sympathetic tools define the “who” — the person, place, creature, or institution upon which the mage forces her will.\
-She may have a person’s Sympathetic Name or a lock of his hair, a ghost’s Anchor, a chunk of concrete taken from a building, or a company’s articles of incorporation.\
+She may have a person’s [[Sympathetic Name]] or a lock of his hair, a ghost’s Anchor, a chunk of concrete taken from a building, or a company’s articles of incorporation.\
 Whatever the case, the Yantra represents the subject of the spell, allowing the mage to build it into the Imago or access an [[Attainments|Attainment]] to use her own sympathetic connection to the subject in order to cast across [[Space]] or [[Time]].
 - Material sympathy represents the subject as he is now, or at the time the mage wants to affect him.
 It could be a piece of the target’s physical substance, or a recent photograph or recording; an item the subject created within a month is also acceptable.
 - Representational sympathy is something that represents the subject though she has changed since — an old lock of hair or photo of the subject as a child, for example.
-- Symbolic sympathy includes indirect representations of the subject — a person’s Sympathetic Name, drawings, caricatures, or posed and costumed photographs.
+- Symbolic sympathy includes indirect representations of the subject — a person’s [[Sympathetic Name]], drawings, caricatures, or posed and costumed photographs.

 **Effects:** Material sympathy gives a 2-die bonus to the spellcasting pool, while representational sympathy adds +1 die.\
 Symbolic sympathy is not close enough to the subject to give a bonus.\